drdeford/CISER2023NetworkX/README.md

 with the goal of providing lots of examples and opportunities for attendees to experiment.

 ## Installation Instructions
-The Python Install .pdf above provides some links and instructions for getting started with python on your own computer.
+The Python Install .pdf above provides some links and instructions for getting started with Python on your own computer.
 If you would prefer not to install anything now, you can still follow along by either using the directions in that same .pdf for opening the notebooks with one of the cloud services or by simpling clicking the corresponding links above.
-For attendees with more experience or Python background the main short course webpage has an environment prepared for this material.

 ## Notebooks
 The main material we will be discussing in the tutorial is contained in the four Jupyter notebooks presented above.